 What Are the Components of an Occupational Therapy Plan?

 Writing occupational therapy plans creates a reachable list of goals for determining if a patient is being successful and achieving his or her goals.
 Every occupational therapy plan is different because it is based on what a patient wants to achieve.
 Also, because each patient’s disability and situation is unique, the plan is different.
 But, while this plan is different for each person, the basic component questions and answers of the plan remain the same.

 - Who will do the work?
 The patient, physical and mental therapists, doctors and caregivers are the people who will do the work.

 - What must be done?
 The type of disability and the patient determines the occupational therapy plan.
 It includes any activity required to achieve the goals of the plan.
 Examples include teaching self-care, learning new ways to perform at work, physical goals such as lifting or walking, integration in a “normal” society of people, learning to speak again or pain management.

 - How will it be done?
 Performance is planned based on what is required.
-Those experiencing a traumatic event will receive mental and emotional therapy for helping them learn to deal with what happened.
+Those who experienced a traumatic event will receive mental and emotional therapy for helping them learn to deal with what happened.
 Physical disabilities require people to learn how to live with the disability.
-Most activities involve a combination of treatments, including cognitive, emotional and physical therapy to help keep the body and brain healthy throughout treatment.
+Most activities involve a combination of treatments, including cognitive, emotional, and physical therapy to help keep the body and brain healthy throughout treatment.

 - Where will it be done?
-Occupational therapy takes place in doctor’s office, gyms and at the person’s home, work and community.
-It take place in any situation the person might live, work or play in.
+Occupational therapy takes place in doctors’ offices, gyms, and at the person’s home, work, and community.
+It takes place in any situation the person might live, work, or play in.